Débora Duque

 While I am deeply committed to empirical research, I am equally passionate about teaching.
 At Brown, I served as a Teaching Assistant for four semesters and earned a Teaching Seminar Certificate from the Harriet W. Sheridan Center for Teaching and Learning.

-Before beginning my doctoral studies, I worked as a political journalist for local news outlets and as a communications manager at the Federal Institute of Education, Science and Technology, in Brazil.
+Before beginning my doctoral studies, I worked as a political journalist for local news outlets and as a communications manager in Brazil.
 I hold a BA in Journalism and Political Science from the Federal University of Pernambuco (UFPE), Brazil, and a MA in Political Science from Brown University.

 Education